 In the film’s conclusion, which takes place in the 1980s, the Phantom has modern facial prosthetics rather than flaps of skin.
 When Christine rips his face open, tearing this mask, we see how much the Phantom has aged.
 Without his prosthetics, he instantly grows old and withered.
 His skin has deteriorated, turning rotten and black, slimy even.
 It’s revolting, but more so because the mask hid this level of deterioration so well.
 He has continued to sin, and so his face has continued to display that sin and grow more putrid.
 Leroux’s Phantom is either masked or unmasked, and there is no overlap between those states.
 Englund’s Phantom is constantly shifting between these states, overlapping, and he never stops deteriorating.
 While Leroux’s Phantom was born a certain way, and stayed that way, there is nothing to stop Englund’s version from becoming more horrifying.
 Nothing to stop him from taking on different appearances throughout the film, rather than one steady vision.

-There are several reveals in the 1989 film, but none of them involve just taking off a literal mask, like the 1925 version.
+While the 1989 film features several reveal sequences, none of them involve just taking off a literal mask, like the 1925 version.
 The first time we see the Phantom without his skin, we assume that is his true face.
 But then later in the film, it goes further.
 He removes his nose, and then takes off his teeth and hair.
 And finally, he rips off the final section of skin and glares at himself in the mirror.
 It is horrifying.
 But then we get more later in the film, specifically the finale makeup, where he is all decayed and withered.
 Each state represents a different version of the Phantom, and the level of ‘mask’ wearing illustrates something about him.
 I think it reflects his current morality, or lack thereof.
 It’s a visual way to inform the audience what he is capable of at that moment, as like Leroux’s Phantom, his mood is quite changeable.
 When he is with Christine, wearing his full mask, he is somewhat innocent.
 But when he is hunting people who criticize Christine, he is only wearing some of his skin.
 For example, during the bathhouse scene, the Phantom hides in the sauna, with a towel over his face.
-There are large patches of uncovered flesh on his face.
-He uses the towel to crush a critics head, which implies that his mask is a weapon.
+There are large patches of uncovered flesh on his face, peeking from behind it.
+He then uses the towel to crush a critics head, suggesting that his mask, whatever it may be in that moment, is a weapon.
 When he takes off his skin, people faint or become confused.
-There are so many terrible implications about his appearance that it literally disarms his victims, and in cases like this, the mask itself becomes a destructive tool.
+There are so many terrible implications about his appearance that it literally disarms his victims, and in cases like this, with the towel, the mask itself becomes a destructive tool.
 It is unpredictable, hides a great deal, and is more horrendous than a mere face covering.

 Although this Phantom’s mask is untraditional, and often improvised, there are plenty of other masks in the 1989 film.
 There is an entire sequence dedicated to a masquerade ball, although notably, every character removes their masks multiple times in this scene.
 Christine’s mask, for instance, is tied to a short stick that she can hold up or easily remove.
 She also wears a short band across her eyes, but it doesn’t really cover her face.
 The removable one looks like a doll’s face, with rosy cheeks, to suggest that Christine is switching between a passive mannequin and conscious observer in her own story.
 By contrast, The Phantom is the only figure who wears his mask for the entire sequence, and its only time he wears a traditional mask in the film.
-We later discover that he is not wearing his skin under this Red Death costume, and the reveal is the first time Christine really sees the Phantom.
+He does remove it briefly to frighten La Carlotta, but we just see her horrified expression before cutting away.
+It’s only later, when he has kidnapped Christine, that he fully removes the Red Death mask, and we see his skinless face, which is the first time Christine really sees the Phantom.
+Christine really sees the Phantom.
 It’s noteworthy that Christine doesn’t pull his mask off until the very end of the film, versus every other Christine.
 I suppose that makes sense, seeing as his skin is the mask, and pulling someone’s skin off is insane.
 When she does this later in the film, it’s only after she realizes what he is.
 Her unmasking is thus far more brutal and, forgive me, hands on than any adaptation prior or since.

 “Are you going to kill me now too?”